eviltester/observatron/README.md

         - custom
 - save notes button
     - requires - tracking internally, not just event logging
+- show options in sidebar to make easier to maintain
+- add status to special note type (open, closed) (question, bug, etc.)
+    - track status, open closed as event log

+### TODO:

+- session id configurable in options to create configurable subfolder (below date)
+- limit the custom note type name length
+- - @custom[] (would allow opening and closing because it is a custom with a state - state == [])
+- option to - flatten folders into filename e.g. observatron_2025_12_27_sessionid
+- make flatten option the default

+- configurable data sizes (mutation text, clicked target text)
+- resize log with screensize change, not just screenshot
+- mouse events - move
+- scan page for broken links when a page is opened (store what url was scanned and only scan once).
-        - auto save to file every (X minutes, after every note, config)
+- configurable auto save notes to file every (X minutes, after every note, config)

 ---